On this page

 (b) the proclamation is made simultaneously with the proclamation constituting a reserve.

-Mineral exploration and mining activities are possible only with approval of the Minister for Sustainability, Environment and Conservation as per the conditions of the park proclamation and in accordance with the management plan for the park.
+Mineral exploration and mining activities are possible only with approval of the Minister for Environment and Water as per the conditions of the park proclamation and in accordance with the management plan for the park.

 This is also the case for petroleum exploration and production, except where a petroleum exploration licence was in force immediately prior to proclamation of the park.
-In this case, the proclamation may allow application for a production licence without approval of the Minister for Sustainability, Environment and Conservation.
+In this case, the proclamation may allow application for a production licence without approval of the Minister for Environment and Water.